 This article goes over the basic embroidery supplies you’ll need.
 However, there are links to other articles that go into greater detail about each supply or material.

 Want to grab everything at once instead of piecing together what you need?
-Check out this embroidery starter kit that features some of my favorite embroidery supplies!
+Check out this embroidery starter kit that features a collection of my favorite embroidery supplies!

 Embroidery Hoops